Introducing the

 Installed Side View

-Click HERE for more photos of the voltage regulator mounting methods.
+Click HERE for the voltage regulator mounting methods and procedure and HERE for more photos.

-Note- All international shipments will be by the new US Postal Service International First Class Rate.
-If you want some other method please contact me PRIOR to placing your order!
+Note- All USA orders will be shipped US Mail First Class.
+All international shipments will be by the new US Postal Service International First Class Rate.
+If you want some other method, additional charges will apply and you will need to contact me PRIOR to placing your order!

 Order µSmartDigi APRS Digipeater or D-Gate NOW!